D&D 5e Rules – (Heroic) Inspiration!

 As noted, good role-play will (or should — see below) almost always net Inspiration at my table.
 Sometimes it might not happen until after the session when I’m doing the game logs, but …

-As noted below, I also give Inspiration for particularly fun, imaginative, or memorable action by a character.
+I also give Inspiration for particularly fun, imaginative, or memorable action by a character.
 If it’s the sort of thing you’d tell stories about afterwards in a tavern, or that might even be mentioned in the Saga of You that some bard will write someday — it’s worth Inspiration.
+If it’s something that made every player at the table cheer, laugh, or yelp with surprise (and will be told about at gaming tables to come) — it’s probably worth Inspiration as well.

 Using Inspiration